-Safety labels are placed in clearly visible areas on the equipment to draw the operator or maintenance technician's attention to the potential dangers and explain how to act in the interests of safety.
-These labels are reproduced in this publication to help the operator in identifying them.
+Safety notices are clearly mounted on the equipment to draw the operator's or maintenance technician's attention to the potential dangers and explain the action to be taken in the interest of safety.
+These notices are reproduced in this publication for ease of identification by the operator.

-Replace any labels that are missing or illegible.
+Replace any notice that is missing or illegible.